How to Apply

 If I don’t meet all eligibility requirements for a program, can I still apply?

 Any student can submit an application for a program, but a program may not be able to accept a student who does not meet all of the eligibility requirements.
-Before applying, you should contact the program Enrollment Specialist Advisor to talk about the requirements and your situation.
+Before applying, you should contact the program Enrollment Manager to talk about the requirements and your situation.
 There may be extra steps for you to do to request an exception to a requirement.
 Please know that eligibility requirements can be firm, and exceptions may not be possible.

 Eligibility Appeals

 To be eligible for a UW-Madison study abroad program, you must be in good academic and disciplinary standing.
 If you are not in good standing, it may be possible for you to appeal your eligibility for a program (note: this is not always possible).
-You should contact the program Enrollment Specialist Advisor for information and guidance.
+You should contact the program Enrollment Manager for information and guidance.

 What does the eligibility requirement of being currently enrolled mean?